AtomSecurity/P.A.C.K.E.R/README.md

 ### String encription

 This part is finished, but the project currently does not use it.
-Can be added to the Packer manually if you need it.
+Can be added to the P.A.C.K.E.R manually if you need it.

 # Software Requirements

-**To compile** Packer you have to use Visual Studio x64 compiler (MSVC), OpenSSL library.
+**To compile** P.A.C.K.E.R you have to use Visual Studio x64 compiler (MSVC), OpenSSL library.
 The code is written and built in CLion.
 **To run** this project you need a Visual Studio Redistributable 2019 x64.
 OpenSSL Win64 library needs to be installed.

 # Download Visual Studio Redistributable 2019 x64, OpenSSL Win64 library